-Knox Hills shall continue the procedure for the issue and replacement of household recycle containers to all occupants of family quarters on Fort Knox.
-Funding for the purchase of containers is the responsibility of Knox Hills.
+Knox Hills shall continue the procedure for recycle collections of household recycling at assigned satellite locations located in family quarters on Fort Knox.
 Knox Hills' residents can also take recyclable material to the PX satellite location or bring recyclables directly to the Recycle Center.